Micro-Invasive Carpal Tunnel Release

 How It Works

 This advanced approach to carpal tunnel release offers an alternative to endoscopic carpal tunnel surgery but shares many similarities with that procedure.
 Both techniques are minimally invasive and utilize small incisions.
 With micro-invasive carpal tunnel release, ultrasound technology is used to guide the surgical instrument, called the Sonex SX-One MicroKnife™, into place.
-Once in position, Dr. Cobb uses the state-of-the-art MicroKnife™ to extend and retract the blade to open up the tunnel and release the impinged nerve.
+Once in position, the surgeon uses the state-of-the-art MicroKnife™ to extend and retract the blade to open up the tunnel and release the impinged nerve.
 This innovative tool comes equipped with expandable bumpers, called Stealth MicroGuards™, to protect surrounding tissues from harm.
 These safety features help set the MicroKnife™ apart from other approaches.

 Even more exciting, micro-invasive carpal tunnel release can be performed in an office setting, and the procedure can be completed using local anesthetic.
 As a result, patients who are not candidates for traditional anesthesia can still receive the treatment they need.
 Furthermore, the incision created by this method is so small (approximately 4-5mm) it can be closed with a simple adhesive bandage—no sutures required.

 Other benefits of micro-invasive carpal tunnel release include:

 - Convenience of performing the procedure in-office or in a surgical center